incredibe/Python-Projects/README.md

 Go to url_shortener.py.
 Here I am using pyshorteners library and I am using Tinyurl.com API.

-You can refer the dicumentation in the below link: https://pyshorteners.readthedocs.io/en/latest/
+You can refer the documentation in the below link: https://pyshorteners.readthedocs.io/en/latest/